turbot/steampipe-docs/docs/steampipe_sqlite/query.md

 ```

-You can use the [json_each table-valued function](https://www.sqlite.org/json1.html#jeach) to treat json arrays as rows and use them to join tables:
+You can use the [json_each table-valued function](https://www.sqlite.org/json1.html#jeach) to treat JSON arrays as rows and use them to join tables:

 ```sql
 select